 Research Goal

-The research goal of the PAG group is to describe the interaction of people, technology, information and organization and to design sustainable structures on the shopfloor.
-Sustainability is characterized by robustness, adaptability, efficiency and performance-enhancing economic, ecological and social aspects.
+The research goal of the production design and work organisation group is to describe the interaction of people, technology, information and organization and to design sustainable structures on the shopfloor.
+Sustainability is characterized by robustness, changeability, efficiency and performance-enhancing economic, ecological and social aspects.

 Procedure for Achieving the Research Goal